alessandrotenaglia/alessandrotenaglia.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Unmanned systems
-  - Magnetic control of tokamak plasmas
+  - Control of tokamak plasmas
   - Control allocation
   - Artificial Intelligence